ethereum/consensus-specs/tests/formats/README.md

 E.g. `pre.ssz_snappy`, `deposit.ssz_snappy`, `post.ssz_snappy`.

 Diffing a `pre.ssz_snappy` and `post.ssz_snappy` provides all the information for testing, when decompressed and decoded.
-Then the difference between pre and post can be compared to anything that changes the pre state, e.g. `deposit.ssz_snappy`
+Then the difference between pre and post can be compared to anything that changes the pre-state, e.g. `deposit.ssz_snappy`

 Note that by default, the SSZ data is in the given test case's <fork or phase name> version, e.g., if it's `altair` test case, use `altair.BeaconState` container to deserialize the given state.